Find Trusted Heat Pump Repair Specialists Near You

 BTU (British Thermal Unit)

-A BTU is a standard unit for quantifying thermal energy.
+A BTU measures the amount of heat energy..
 In HVAC, it indicates a system's ability to produce heat or remove heat.

 SEER (Seasonal Energy Efficiency Ratio)